Mykines, Mykines

-Mykines (Faroese: /ˈmɪtʃiˌnɛs/; Myggenæs) is the only settlement on Mykines Island, the westernmost of the Faroe Islands.
+Mykines (Faroese: /ˈmiːtʃɪˌneːs/; Myggenæs) is the only settlement on Mykines Island, the westernmost of the Faroe Islands.
 It is a little coastal village with bright houses with turf roofs, with an old turf-roofed stone Church dating from 1878, and a small stream flowing through the village.

 Population

 The population reached about 179 in 1925 and was still 150 in 1953.
 Since then it has decreased, and it now fluctuates during the year with a permanent population of around twenty people being supplemented during summer when families who used to live on the island return to their houses for the summer vacation.